2023 Solar Incentives Guide for Mount Pleasant, NY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" broadly refers to financial incentives that are in place to encourage the use of renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
+Solar incentives are designed to encourage homeowners to make the switch to renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
 Solar incentives may include upfront discounts, cash back or credit towards your monthly utility bill.
-Some incentives are handled by the federal government, some by the New York government and some by your utility company, county or municipality.
+Some incentives are given by the federal government, some by the New York government and some by your specific utility company, county or municipality.
 You might qualify for any of the following types of solar incentives:

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
 You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a specified percentage of the money you spend installing solar panels.
+This incentive is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.

-The ITC originally covered 30% of the cost of installing a solar system, although it has fluctuated slightly over the last few years between 26-30%.
+The ITC was originally for 30% of the total cost of installing solar panels, although that number has fluctuated slightly over time between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
-The cost of installation includes the panels themselves as well as the cost of equipment, accessories and labor.
-There is no maximum claim amount.
-The ITC can be applied to solar panels installed after January 1, 2006 on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The total installation cost includes the panels themselves as well as the cost of equipment, labor and accessories.
+There is no maximum amount you can claim.
+The ITC applies to solar systems installed after January 1, 2006 on your primary or secondary residence.
+The residence must be owned by you and in the United States.

-To more fully understand how the ITC will apply to your situation, speak to your local Mount Pleasant solar panel installation expert and request more information.
+Wondering how the ITC applies to your specific situation?
+Get in touch with your local Mount Pleasant solar panel installer to get more information.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Mount Pleasant solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Mount Pleasant solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives